upgraide/project-harbor/README.md

 4. **Internationalization** – Content lives under `src/locales`.
 Use scoped dictionaries and the `getScopedI18n` helper for new copy.
 5. **File uploads** – Use the Uploadthing router under `src/app/api/uploadthing` and fetch config via `NextSSRPlugin`.
 6. **Background jobs** – All AI translation work is queued through Inngest (`src/inngest/functions.ts`).
 Ensure the worker runs when testing translations.

+## Backend Quickstart (First 48 Hours)

+1. **Prisma & Database**
+   - Inspect `prisma/schema.prisma` plus the latest `prisma/migrations/*` to understand core tables (`User`, `MergerAndAcquisition`, `RealEstate`, analytics, assignment join tables).
+   - Run `bunx prisma migrate dev` against your local Postgres and open Prisma Studio (`bun prisma:studio`) to verify seeded data or add sample records.
+2. **TRPC & Auth**
+   - Review `src/trpc/routers/_app.ts` and the feature routers under `src/features/**/server` to see how `protectedProcedure` and `adminProcedure` guard routes with Better Auth.
+   - Exercise the session flow by hitting `trpc.users.me` via the React Query hooks in `src/components/providers.tsx`.
+3. **Background Jobs**
+   - Start `bun inngest:dev` (or `bun dev:all`) and create an opportunity to watch the `opportunity/translate-description` event complete in logs.
+   - Read `src/inngest/functions.ts` to understand how Inngest steps wrap Gemini calls and how failures are reported to Sentry.
+4. **Operational Checklist**
+   - Confirm `.env.local` contains all backend secrets (Better Auth, Inngest, Uploadthing, Pusher, Resend).
+   - Skim `docs/harbor-guide.md` sections 2–7 for deeper architecture notes and bookmark the troubleshooting runbooks in section 13.

 ## Testing & Quality